Plastic litter is prevented from entering the Sea.

-Recycled park is the proposal to retrieve plastic waste from the river the Nieuwe Maas just before it reaches the North Sea.
+Recycled Park is the proposal to retrieve plastic waste from the river the New Meuse just before it reaches the North Sea.
 The plastics are recycled to give new value to the river.

-From the plastics we will construct floating platforms for a new green environment;
+From the plastics we construct floating platforms for a new green environment;

 a floating park.

 Plastic waste is a structural problem in open waters.
 Via rivers a subsequent part of plastic litter enters our seas and oceans, where it becomes part of the plastic soup.
-The Nieuwe Maas is an important European river that takes the pollution from the inland to the sea.
+The New Meuse is an important European river that takes the pollution from the inland to the sea.

 With the platforms we will prevent the plastics entering the North Sea through the New Meuse.